-Continuing to abuse a drug, despite the ill side effects it causes, is one characteristic of addiction.
+Continuing to use a drug, despite the ill side effects it causes, is one characteristic of addiction.

-Drug abuse changes the way a person functions in their day-to-day lives.
-As a substance use disorder takes hold, a person may exhibit the following behavioral signs of abuse.
+Drug use changes the way a person functions in their day-to-day lives.
+As a substance use disorder takes hold, a person may exhibit the following behavioral signs of use.